NOAH BOARD & STAFF

 Board of Directors

-Melanie Cohn - Treasurer
+Melanie Cohn - President

 Melanie Cohn is the Executive Director of the Visual Arts Center of New Jersey where she has led the organization in growing its community programs–including the establishment of an art therapy program with New Jersey Veterans Affairs.
 Under her leadership, the Art Center has received three NEA grants & two IMLS grants.
 Previously, she led Staten Island Arts, deepening its programs in art & healing, education and folk art.
 Before that, she spent seven years at the New Museum of Contemporary Art as an administrator in the Curatorial Department.